thijssnelleman/automated-reproducibility/review_template/review_hypothesis.md

 [] captures the hypothesis (nearly) perfectly.

+[] has stated a hypothesis capturing the general spirit of our work.

 [] has stated an incomplete hypothesis; The answer is correct but is missing key information.

 [] has stated the general hypothesis but has introduced false or incorrect information.

 [] has stated a hypothesis similar to ours, but is far too innaccurate to consider correct.

-[] has stated an hypothesis that has (nearly) no overlap with our work.
+[] has stated a hypothesis that has (nearly) no overlap with our work.

-[] Other: If it is an hallucination, please explain below.
+[] has stated a hypothesis of lesser quality than described above: If it is an hallucination, please explain below.

 Based on the LLMs answer, would you like to improve the answer to more accurately capture the hypothesis?
 - If you wish to change nothing, leave blank.